TIPS for multi-language authors on English academic writing

 You also can’t expect your readers to remember all the acronyms you’ve created for your study-specific variables.

 Imagine how difficult it would be to understand a paper if the reader had to keep flipping back to check the definition of each acronym.
-(By the way, don’t forget to define every acronym/initialism that you do use, the first time it appears.)
+(Don’t forget to define every acronym/initialism that you do use, the first time it appears.)

 Avoid using them and make it easier for readers to follow what you are trying to convey.